-- we may keep your account information in our database for the purpose of fulfilling our legal obligations; and
+- We may keep your account information in our database for the purpose of fulfilling our legal obligations.

 If you are the legal representative of an incapacitated or deceased account holder, please Contact Us for assistance.

-- the service or feature must be discontinued sooner as required by law or a third-party relationship; or
+- The service or feature must be discontinued sooner as required by law or a third-party relationship.

-All money in your account is legally termed “electronic money”, which is recognised throughout the European Economic Area as a form of money suitable for use online.
+All money in your account is legally termed “electronic money”, which is recognized throughout the European Economic Area as a form of money suitable for use online.